DearDesi/deardesi/README.md

 # dear.desi

-A nice, friendly web app for getting started with Desirae
+A nice, friendly tool to help you get set up and start blogging with Desirae